getcoding-ca/handbook/docs/Modules/2-frontend.md

 ## AI Agent-Based Development

-A key focus of this module is learning to effectively use AI coding agents like [Cursor Agent Mode](https://docs.cursor.com/agent) or GitHub Copilot Agent Mode (in preview).
+A key focus of this module is learning to effectively use AI coding agents like [Cursor Agent Mode](https://docs.cursor.com/agent) or GitHub Copilot Agent Mode (in preview); where you tell the agent what to do, and it writes the code or runs terminal commands.
 This is becoming an essential skill that employers expect.
-Throughout the module, students will:

 ### Tips